metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Required:

 - `secret` (String) Secret is the secret containing the passphrase string.
-The secret is expected to contain 'passphrase' key with the passphrase string as a value.
+The secret is expectedto contain 'passphrase' key with the passphrase string as a value.